 As set forth above, it is Respondent's right to decide whether to participate in the legal process.
 It is Respondent's right to decide to request a hearing and it is Respondent's right to waive a hearing.

-I find Respondent waived its right to a hearing.
+As detailed above, I find Respondent waived its right to a hearing.

 XII.
 IMPACT OF RESPONDENT'S DEFAULT